MaksimGoryachev/python-project-52/README.md

 | [Flake8](https://flake8.pycqa.org/en/latest/)             | "A tool for checking Python code style and quality."            |
 | [Coverage.py](https://coverage.readthedocs.io/en/7.6.12/) | "A tool for measuring code coverage of Python programs." |

-## Installation

-### _Installation with Docker_
+### Installation with Docker

-You must have python 3.12 and newer, uv and postgresql installed to work properly

-#### Repository cloning
+#### _Repository cloning_
-Clone the repository to your computer:
+First, clone the repository to your local machine:
 ```bash
 >> git clone git@github.com:MaksimGoryachev/python-project-52.git && cd python-project-52
 ```

-#### Environment Variables
+#### _Environment Variables_

-To configure the application, you need to set up the required environment variables.
+To configure the application, you need to configure the necessary environment variables.
 A detailed example of these variables can be found in the .env.example file.
-Create an `.env` file in the root of the project and add the following variables to it:
+Copy it to the .env file and replace the placeholders with your actual values:

     DATABASE_URL=postgres://<USER>:<PASSWORD>@<HOST>:<PORT>/<DATABASE>
     SECRET_KEY=<your-secret-key-here> # Django will refuse to start if SECRET_KEY is not set